Poll Results: Have You Experienced Suicidal Thoughts As A Result Of Pulsatile Tinnitus?

 Sigmoid sinus diverticulum (for dummies version)

-Sigmoid sinus = S-shaped vein that is connected
+Sigmoid sinus = S-shaped vein that

-sinus (vein) sits right in the ear bones AKA the temporal bones.
+brain.
+The sigmoid sinus (vein) sits right in the ear bones AKA the temporal bones.

 = bulge in vein caused by blood flow going through a weak area of the vein (kind of like a weak spot in